 We recommend that you take independent advice from a professional and look at all the other options available to you.

 All transactions will be subject to fees and charges which will be fully disclosed at the outset.

 You must seek legal advice before signing any equity release documentation.
-For more information, contact Sandra Hobson at Crombie Wilkinson Solicitors 01904 624185.
+For more information, the Residential Property team at Crombie Wilkinson Solicitors 01904 624185.